Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: Experiments

 \paragraph{Effect of Training Data Size.} As shown in Figure~\ref{fig:training_sample}, we analyze the effect of training sample size on learning permutation sensitivity.
 Performance improves steadily with more data and saturates beyond 15k samples, indicating relatively small datasets suffice to capture core permutation-sensitivity patterns.
 However, with very limited data (e.g., 1k), performance drops markedly, reflecting difficulty in modeling fine-grained order differences.
 Given this trade-off, we adopt 15k samples as default, since gains over 20k do not justify the added computational cost.

 \paragraph{Internal Model Behaviors after DPO.} We label samples by their sensitivity according to the Base Model and exam hidden-state clustering after training.
 Figure~\ref{ours} shows our method reduces clusters for high-sensitivity samples, keeps medium-sensitivity samples stable, and slightly increases low-sensitivity clusters.
 Figure~\ref{without_two} shows training on sensitive samples only, and Figure~\ref{without_pc} shows standard DPO results.
 We can see that the increased clusters mainly stems from DPO-induced answer diversity rather than direct training on sensitive samples.
 For instance, for the same query \emph{"when was the cat and mouse act introduced?"} and order, the response changes from \emph{"1913."} to “\emph{"introduced in April 1913."} after DPO.
-Additional examples are in the open-source repository.
 Overall, our method stabilizes high-sensitivity representations while preserving diversity for less sensitive samples.

-\paragraph{External Positional Robustness after DPO.} Following prior settings, we evaluate PSR on 1,000 randomly sampled instances by inserting the gold document at varying positions in the retrieved context to assess external positional robustness.
-As shown in Table~\ref{tab:positional_robustness}, our method consistently achieves lower PSR across all positions than the baselines, indicating reduced sensitivity to document ordering and improved external robustness under positional perturbations.
-Experiments in Appendix~\ref{shuffle} further confirms our method’s top performance under both original and shuffled document orders.
+\paragraph{External Positional Robustness after DPO.} Following prior settings in Figure~\ref{fig:motivation}, we evaluate PSR on 1,000 randomly sampled instances by inserting the gold document in varying positions in the retrieved context to assess external positional robustness using LLaMA3-8B-Instruct.
+As shown in Table~\ref{tab:positional_robustness}, our method consistently achieves lower PSR across all positions than the baselines, indicating reduced sensitivity to document ordering and improved external robustness under positional perturbations, even when the gold document appears in less favorable or later positions within the context.

+\paragraph{Original vs. Shuffled Order} As shown in Table~\ref{tab:order_comparison}, we present a comparison of answer performance under the original document order and a randomly shuffled order across three QA datasets.
+Our method achieves the highest SubEM scores in both original and shuffled conditions across all datasets, demonstrating its robustness to retrieval order permutations and its ability to maintain stable answer consistency.